troystribling/BlueCap/README.md

 }
 ```

-It would be used to define a message that contains a single value.
+RawDeserializable is used to define a message that contains a single value.
 The Serde serialize and deserialize are defined by,

 ```swift
 public static func deserialize<T:RawDeserializable where T.RawType:Deserializable>(data:NSData) -> T?